 Stocks are the basis of nearly every business, and they represent a partial ownership in a company.
-Be it a C Corporation, S Corporation, Limited Liability Company (LLCs), Limited Partnership (LPs) or Limited Liability Partnership (LLPs); every business entity designates ownership by issuing Shares of Stock, Membership Interest or Partnership Interest respectively.
+Be it a C Corporation, S Corporation, Limited Liability Company (LLC), Limited Partnership (LP) or Limited Liability Partnership (LLP); every business entity designates ownership by issuing Shares of Stock, Membership Interest or Partnership Interest.

 What is a Stock Certificate?

-A Stock Certificate was previously also known as a Share Certificate.
-It represents an ownership and legal interest in a company’s Common Stock and its related stockholder rights.
+A Stock Certificate previously known as a Share Certificate represents an ownership and legal interest in a company’s Common Stock and its related stockholder rights.

 Stock Certificates include information such as the number of shares, an identification number, the date of issuance, and other related information.